 Book through the very friendly and efficient team at the Bundaberg Visitor Centre.

-Find out more about budget and free camping sites, or caravan parks throughout Australia – take advantage of our 15% discount by entering the following coupon at the checkout: directcaw9.
+Find out more about budget and free camping sites, or caravan parks throughout Australia in the CAMPS guide books, CAMPS Pendium boxed set and CAMPS AUSTRALIA WIDE App.